PX4/PX4-user_guide/en/config_rover/mecanum.md

    Start with a value of 1 for [PP_LOOKAHD_GAIN](#PP_LOOKAHD_GAIN), put the rover in [Position mode](../flight_modes_rover/mecanum.md#position-mode) and while driving a straight line at approximately half the maximum speed observe its behaviour.
    If the rover does not drive in a straight line, reduce the value of the parameter, if it oscillates around the path increase the value.
    Repeat until you are satisfied with the behaviour.
+   Note that by increasing/decreasing the value of this parameter you change the _yaw_setpoint_ the control system attempts to track.
+Make sure you check whether the system is actually able to track that setpoint, otherwise you need to further tune the closed loop yaw controller (this was initially done in the setup of [Stabilized Mode](#RM_YAW_RATE_TUNING)).
    :::

 6. [PP_LOOKAHD_MIN](#PP_LOOKAHD_MIN): Minimum threshold for the lookahead distance used by the [pure pursuit algorithm](#pure-pursuit-guidance-logic).